SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 ### Phase 2: On-site Setup and Welcoming the First Team (From TBD)

-* **On-site Setup**: As soon as we gain access, the first priority will be activating utilities and conducting a full diagnostic of the property.
+* **On-site Setup**: As soon as we gain access, the first priority will be executing our initial setup plan (see [[Plan for the First Days]]), which includes activating utilities, assessing habitability, and conducting a full diagnostic of the property.
 * **First Collaborators and Volunteers**: Once access is secured and initial setup is complete, we will begin welcoming confirmed [[Volunteers Ville Chiappella|collaborators and volunteers]].
 The first group will likely be **5-10 people**, as not all rooms will be immediately habitable (especially at [[Casa del Caco]], which needs a full renovation).
 * **Construction Work**: We will engage a professional construction company for some renovations.
 We will explore the possibility of having our team assist and learn from them, though this needs to be verified from both a legal and practical standpoint.

+### Future Plans: The Winter Party!
+We are also in the early planning stages for a major promotional event, the [[Winter Party 2026]], scheduled for Jan/Feb 2026.
+The goal is to bring a large group to the property for a week of community and celebration to promote the coliving project.
+More details will follow once the initial setup phase is complete.

 ---